 School of Health Professions

-No industry today is more dynamic or growing faster than health care.
 For those called to a life spent caring for others, the School of Health Professions offers a vast array of specialties and fields of study.
-The school is made up of three departments: Communication Sciences and Disorders, Kinesiology, Occupational Therapy, Physical Therapy, and Physician Assistant Studies.
-Undergraduate majors include athletic training, communication sciences and disorders, exercise science (pre-physical therapy), health sciences, sport administration, and sports medicine (pre-medicine).
+The School is made up of five departments: Communication Sciences and Disorders, Kinesiology, Occupational Therapy, Physical Therapy, and Physician Assistant Studies.
+Undergraduate majors include Communication Sciences and Disorders, Exercise Science (Pre-physical Therapy), Health Sciences, Sport Administration, and Sports Medicine (Pre-medicine).
 Graduate programs include Athletic Training, Audiology, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Speech Language Pathology.

-A number of majors in the School of Health Professions prepare students for graduate and professional programs, including medicine, physician assistant, dentistry, optometry, physical therapy, occupational therapy, and speech language pathology.
-More than 93% of health professions students who apply to graduate or professional school are accepted.
-Regardless of your chosen major, every department and every major displays a steadfast commitment to preparing skilled, compassionate practitioners who are prepared to serve in today’s health care environment.
+A number of majors in the School of Health Professions prepare students for graduate and professional programs, including Dentistry, Optometry, Medicine, Occupational Therapy, Physical Therapy, Physician Assistant, and Speech Language Pathology.
+More than 93% of Health Professions students who apply to graduate or professional school are accepted.

 School of Public Health

 In the School of Public Health, students pursue a variety of disciplines focused on preventing disease and promoting improved health among entire communities and populations.
-Students work together to address some of the most difficult challenges to human health, from access to health care to violence and the return of infectious diseases.
-The School includes three departments: Nutrition and Dietetics, Health Informatics and Information Management, Healthcare Administration, Public Health, and Social Work.
+Students work together to address some of the most difficult challenges concerning human health—from access to health care to violence and the return of infectious diseases.
+The School includes five departments: Nutrition and Dietetics, Health Informatics and Information Management, Healthcare Administration, Public Health, and Social Work.
 Undergraduate majors include Healthcare Administration, Health Information Management, Foods and Nutrition, Nutrition and Dietetics, and Public Health.
-Graduate programs are offered in public health and social work in addition to a dietetic internship.
-There are also many joint-degree options for students in the School of Public Health, including a Pharm.D./M.P.H.
+Graduate programs are offeredin Healthcare Administration, Health Informatics, Nutrition, Public Health, and Social Work in addition to a Dietetic internship.

 The problems that affect health and well-being are complex in nature, and their resolution requires professionals to collaborate in an interdisciplinary manner.
-Consequently, School of Public Health students in every degree program work in collaboration with students in other departments and even other schools, learning to address the increasingly complex needs of the individuals and communities they serve.
+School of Public Health students work in collaboration with students in other departments, learning to address the increasingly complex needs of the individuals and communities they serve.